nbfalcon/ptemplate-templates/rsc/project-templates/Emacs/cask-plugin/README.md

 # Configuration

-This template requires the variable `user-repo-host` to be a format string taking a single %s, which, `format`ed with the project name will be used as the `URL: ` package metadata.
+This configuration makes use of the `ptemplate-templates-repository-url-format` (which see) variable to derive the `URL:` package attribute.